 Wattle hurdles can be made from hazel for both practical and decorative purposes.
-If you are seeking a natural looking fencing solution in your garden, a decorative wattle hurdle fence can tie-in perfectly with your plants and can even climb woven trellis tops.
+If you are seeking a natural looking fencing solution in your garden, a handcrafted and traditional wattle hurdle fence can tie-in perfectly with your plants and can even climb woven trellis tops.

 There are numerous different styles of hurdle fencing which Parsons & Sons can create, from wattle hurdles with an open appearance, to the close basket-like weave offered by gate hurdles.
 Parsons & Sons can create a number of different styles and looks to compliment your space and fulfil your specific requirements.